-PSYC2000: SOCIAL PSYCHOLOGY
+PSYC2000: SOCIAL PSYCHOLOGY I

 This is a follow-up of the Social Psychology component of PSYC1000.
-It seeks to perform an in-depth study of three major areas in social psychology: The Self, Interpersonal Relationships and Group Processes.
+It seeks to do an in-depth study of three major areas in social psychology: The Self, Interpersonal Relationships, Group Processes.
 Understandably, the course attempts to fuse the theoretical perspectives with a Caribbean application and will draw heavily on Caribbean history and sociology.
-Topics include:

-- The Sociological and the Psychological Influences in Social Psychology
+Topics include: The Sociological and the Psychological Influences in Social Psychology; The Self; Attribution, Group Dynamics and Inter-group Relations, Close Relations, Themes in Caribbean Social Psychology.

-- The Self

-- Attribution

-- Group Dynamics and Inter-group Relations

-- Close Relations

-- Themes in Caribbean Social Psychology.